+11.1.
 Group A Prohibited Items

-Item Return timescale (if returned) Return process Mobile phones or smart watches for Meeting scheduled as soon as Mobile Phone Return Meeting with students in Year 7-11 (must be off possible (but not the same day). the parent, student and and out of sight).
+Item Return timescale (if returned) Return process Mobile phones or smart watches for Meeting scheduled as soon as Mobile Phone Return Meeting with students in Year 7-11 (must be off possible (but not the same day). the parent/carer, student and and out of sight).
 Headteacher/Deputy Headteacher.
-Jewellery that is an infringement of End of half term Returned to student the uniform policy (when worn on school site) Hooded coat or non-uniform End of day Returned to student scarf/bag Aerosols End of half term Returned to student Chewing gum End of half term Returned to student The following Group A prohibited ite ms will be returned if they are not requ uired as part of a police investigation.
+Jewellery that is an infringement of End of half term Returned to student the uniform policy (when worn on school site) Hooded coat or non-uniform End of day Returned to student scarf/bag Aerosols and perfumes End of half term Returned to student Chewing gum End of half term Returned to student Fiddle toys that are distracting End of day Returned to student others from learning The following Group A prohibited ite ms will be returned if they are not requ uired as part of a police investigation.
 Any article that a member of staff After meeting with the Returned to parent or carer reasonably suspects has been Headteacher/Deputy Headteacher used/will be used to commit an offence.
-Razor blades/sharp scissors After meeting with the Returned to parent or carer Headteacher/Deputy Headteacher Medication After meeting or phone call with a Returned to parent or carer member of the SLT Alcohol Not returned - disposed of by the sch ool Tobacco/cigarette papers/E- Not returned - disposed of by the school cigarettes/lighters Fireworks Not returned - disposed of by the school Body piercing Not returned - disposed of by the school equipment/paraphernalia Substances that may be harmful or After meeting with the Returned to parent or carer detrimental to good order and Headteacher/Deputy Headteacher discipline, including 'legal highs'.
+Razor blades/sharp scissors After meeting with the Returned to parent or carer Headteacher/Deputy Headteacher Medication After meeting or phone call with a Returned to parent or carer member of the SLT Alcohol Not returned - disposed of by the sch Tobacco/cigarette papers/E- Not returned - disposed of by the sch ool cigarettes/lighters Fireworks Not returned - disposed of by the sch Body piercing Not returned - disposed of by the sch ool equipment/paraphernalia Substances that may be harmful or After meeting with the Returned to parent or carer detrimental to good order and Headteacher/Deputy Headteacher discipline, including 'legal highs'.
 Any article that a member of staff After meeting with the Returned to parent or carer reasonably suspects has been/will Headteacher/Deputy Headteacher be used to cause personal injury (including to the student), damage to property or compromise health and safety.
-Any item banned by the school, After meeting with the Returned to parent or carer including mid-year which has been Headteacher/Deputy Headteacher - identified in the rules as an item · which may be searched for.
+Any item banned by the school, After meeting with the Returned to parent or carer including mid-year which has been Headteacher/Deputy Headteacher identified in the rules as an item which may be searched for.